When more threads make things worse

 The Retry Loop

-A simplified example illustrates what happened:
+A simplified example of what happened:

 1. Thread A reads Record X (version 1)